PaddlePaddle/Paddle/paddle/fluid/inference/analysis/README.md

 ### `TensorRTSubgraphNodeMarkPass`
-Mark the `Node` that are supported by TensorRT, this pass will generate a visualization file which can be used for debug.
+Mark the `Node` that are supported by TensorRT, this pass will generate a visualization file which can be used for debugging.

 ### `TensorRTSubGraphPass`
 Split the sub-graph that are can be accelerated by TensorRT.